syncfusion-content/javascript-docs/js/Grid/Selection.md

 ![](selection_images/selection_img1.png)

-N> We can get the selected row details in grid by using [`getSelectedRows`](https://help.syncfusion.com/api/js/ejgrid#methods:getselectedrows "getSelectedRows") method.
+N> We can get the selected row elements in grid by using [`getSelectedRows`](https://help.syncfusion.com/api/js/ejgrid#methods:getselectedrows "getSelectedRows") method.

 # Row selection by external action